MMCamargo/back-end-I/README.md

 ## Usage

-You can access the live site [here](http://mm-back-end-i-interface.vercel.app) or start the development server after installation:
+Start the development server after installation:

 ```bash
 npm run dev
 ```

-***Please note that certain features may not function correctly due to the constraints of the integrated database.***
+**Please note that certain features may not function correctly after changes in the API.**

 ## Contributing